ossf/tac/process/templates/WG_NAME_graduation_stage.md

 The WG must have at least 5 contributors from at least 3 different organizations attending regularly as recorded in meeting minutes.
   * "name, affiliation, GitHub ID"

-### Release cadence
-The TI must be able to show a consistent release cadence.
-  * "link to release documentation"

 ### Governance
 Projects must have documented project governance and be able to demonstrate that governance in action.
   * "link to governance documents"